devps23/roboshop-frontend/README.md

 }
 }
 * then kubectl logs "external-dns"
-* here to add dns records in route 53 add "annotations" in
+* here to add dns records in route 53 add "annotations" in an argocd